brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 ### Memory Heap

 The memory heap is a place to store and write information so that we can use our memory appropriately.
 It is a place to allocate, use, and remove memory as needed.
-Think of it as a stoarage room of boxes that are unordered.
+Think of it as a storage room of boxes that are unordered.

 ```javascript
 // tell the memory heap to allocate memory for a number